Carnagion/dissertation/diss/diss.typ

 = Conclusion <section:conclusion>

-To summarise, this paper introduced a novel mathematical model for the integrated runway sequencing and de-icing problem, and a branch-and-bound algorithm capable of solving the problem to optimality.
+To summarise, this dissertation introduced a novel mathematical model for the integrated runway sequencing and de-icing problem, and a branch-and-bound algorithm capable of solving the problem to optimality.
 A number of techniques from the literature on machine scheduling and runway sequencing were applied to exploit the fundamental characteristics of the problem and improve the efficiency of both the 0-1 MIP formulation and the branch-and-bound program.
 A rolling horizon extension was also developed in order to improve the tractability of the latter.